 Remote Management & Monitoring (RMM)

-RMM tools are designed to managed complex IT environments.
-This includes proactive monitoring of devices and their security patching.
+RMM tools are designed to managed the complex IT environment, including the proactive monitoring of devices and their security patching.
 Proactively managing devices, ensuring all applications are patched and vulnerabilities removed is a major step toward securing your business IT environment.